tasosvittas/OAI-PMH-Data-Bridge/README.md

 # OAI-PMH Data Bridge

-A Docker-based bridge application that synchronizes research datasets from external sources (GitHub, Zenodo) into a fully compliant **OAI-PMH 2.0 repository**.\
+A Docker-based bridge application that synchronizes research datasets from external repositories (GitHub, Zenodo) to a local OAI-PMH repository.**.\
 Designed for reproducible research, metadata interoperability, and automated dataset ingestion.